OS grid reference

 In the 18th century the chancel was rebuilt in red brick and a rare rural baroque trompe l’oeil was painted on the East wall.
 In the early 19th century box pews were installed in the nave.
 The church has hardly been touched since the Georgian period.

-In 1945 the church was damaged by an errant V-Bomb, and by the 1970s it was derelict and a target for vandals.
+In 1943 a stray V2 rocket damaged the church, and by the 1970s it was derelict and a target for vandals.

 We acquired St Mary’s in 1975.
-With its unstable soil, it’s a church that needs a lot of care, and we are using the latest monitoring technology here to help us understand how, why and when the church is moving.
+With its unstable soil, it’s a church that needs a lot of care.
+Using the latest monitoring technology to help us understand how, why and when the church is moving, we were able to work with engineers to design an underpinning system to stop the movement and make the church safe.
+In 2022 we completed a major project of critical repair works, including the underpinning, new drainage system, conservation of wall paintings and more.